If you’re creating content then it may seem obvious that you need Google to actually know you exist.

 Google’s web crawlers are good, but they’re not that good.
 Every now and again, they need a little help to find new pages or content within that domain.

 Sometimes also known as the XML sitemap, it tells the search engine bots how often it needs to crawl your website to find new and updated information to index.

 While Google may eventually find your pages and index them, if you include a sitemap, it can shorten the time Google indexes your page.
 Eventually, you can get it from 24hrs to just a few minutes.

 The best thing is if you’re using WordPress and have an SEO plugin (like RankMath), then creating a sitemap is fairly straightforward.

 You take the link, and you’ll add it to Google Search Console.

 One thing to be mindful of, though, is that just because you have a sitemap generated doesn’t guarantee that your pages will be included in the search engines.

 We know so far that web crawlers like to go from link to link.
 So if your page doesn’t have any internal links, you’re effectively stopping the link in the chain (pardon the pun).

 Pro Tip: Create internal links from one of your more important pages.
 One that is gaining the most amount of traffic, and internally link it to your new page.

 Why?
 Because Google will likely recrawl a popular page more often than a non-popular one.

 To get the most out of internal linking, make it a “do-follow” link and link out to relevant pages.

 As an example, if you wanted to add an internal link to an SEO guide, then it would make sense to want to add a link to SEO strategies as it is a relevant article to the audience and something they would be interested in.

-There are a few factors that come into play to determine how many pages Google will crawl in any given day.
+There are a few factors that come into play to determine how many pages Google will crawl on any given day.

 Things like the health of the website, site speed, how many errors there are (use Google Search Console for this), and even how many links are pointing to the site.